 The elephant hunt sequence had its origins in the The Man with the Golden Gun (1974).
-Producer Harry Saltzman had wanted an elephant stampede in the movie so Bond and Scaramanga could chase each other on elephant back.
+Producer Harry Saltzman had wanted an elephant stampede in the movie, so Bond and Scaramanga could chase each other on elephant back.
 The rest of the creative team balked at the idea, but Saltzman went to see an elephant trainer.
-It turns out that elephants need a special shoe on their feet to protect them from rough surfaces when they work.
+It turns out, that elephants need special shoes on their feet to protect them from rough surfaces when they work.
 A few months later, while filming in Thailand, Albert R. Broccoli got a call saying his elephant shoes were ready.
-Harry Saltzman had apparently ordered about 2,600 pairs of them.
-The sequence did not end up being in "The Man with the Golden Gun" and the man who made the shoes did not get paid.
+Harry Saltzman had ordered about twenty-six hundred pairs of them.
+The sequence did not end up being in "The Man with the Golden Gun", and the man who made the shoes did not get paid.
 As of 1990, EON Productions allegedly still owed him.

-Many production and story ideas and elements not used in the movie Moonraker (1979) ended up being utilized for this film.
-These included the knife throwing twins, the casting of Louis Jourdan as the villain and the Acrostar Bede jet sequence.
+Many production and story ideas and elements, not used in Moonraker (1979), ended up being utilized for this film.
+These included the knife throwing twins, the casting of Louis Jourdan as the villain, and the Acrostar Bede jet sequence.
 The backgammon game was originally intended to take place in Max Kalba's club in The Spy Who Loved Me (1977).

-Octopussy is the daughter of Major Dexter Smythe, who was allowed by James Bond to commit suicide rather than be captured when his crimes of embezzlement and murder were discovered.
+Octopussy is the daughter of Major Dexter Smythe, who was allowed by James Bond to commit suicide, rather than be captured, when his crimes of embezzlement and murder were discovered.
 This is the only reference to Ian Fleming's original short story "Octopussy" in the movie.
-The Sotheby's auction scene comes from the Ian Fleming story "Property of a Lady."
-The scene of 009 trying to escape East Germany is an allusion to Fleming's "The Living Daylights."
-The line 'Spend the money quickly, Mr Bond' spoken by a villain who loses to Bond at a gambling table, is paraphrased from the Moonraker novel.
+The Sotheby's auction scene comes from the Ian Fleming story "Property of a Lady".
+The scene of 009 trying to escape East Germany, is an allusion to Fleming's "The Living Daylights".
+The line "Spend the money quickly, Mr. Bond", spoken by a villain, who loses to Bond at a gambling table, is paraphrased from the novel, "Moonraker".

 Another actor was hired in addition to Vijay Amritraj when there was a dispute with Actor's Equity because Armitraj was not a member of the actor's union.
 However, Albert R. Broccoli asked his friend Leonard Goldberg to arrange a guest appearance for Vijay on Fantasy Island (1977) in order to receive SAG membership and subsequent Equity approval.